Jacob J. Rabinowitz: Early life

-Rabinowitz studied law at Columbia University and New York University, later working under Commissioner of Investigation of New York City William Herlands.
 He was also a lecturer at the Jewish Theological Seminary of America, publishing articles and books on Hebraic law and its relation to modern-day judicial systems.
 His translation of the book of Kinyan in the Mishneh Torah was published by Yale University Press.

+Career

 Rabinowitz emigrated to Israel, becoming the first member of the law faculty in the Hebrew University of Jerusalem to teach Hebrew law.
 His publications, both in English and Hebrew, researched the Torah and Talmud.